-The directors are entitled to remuneration for their services at rates determined at the annual general meeting of the shareholders.
+The directors are entitled to remuneration for their services at rates determined by the annual general meeting of the shareholders.
 In addition, directors are reimbursed for reasonable travelling, hotel and other incidental expenses in respect of attending meetings of the directors or meetings of the Fund.
-Directors' fees are currently €2,000 per meeting up to a maximum of €20,000 per annum per director.
-The directors received total remuneration of €66,000 during the year ended 31 December 2018 (2017: €60,000), the fees payable to directors at the year-end were €17,000 (2017: €15,000).
+Director's fees are currently \pounds 2,000 per meeting up to a maximum of \pounds 20,000 per annum per director.
+The directors received total remuneration of \pounds 66,000 during the year ended 31 December 2018 (2017: \pounds 60,000), the fees payable to directors at the year-end were \pounds 17,000 (2017: \pounds 15,000).